Facts about the animal kingdom

 Do flies rub their paws?

-As we have mentioned, flies have a complex sensory system, which is extremely useful not only to perceive the odors of a potential food source, but also to escape any type of danger.
+As we have mentioned, flies have a complex sensory system, which is extremely useful not only to perceive the odors of a potential food source but also to escape any type of danger.

 Now, when asked why flies rub their legs, the answer may seem a bit strange.
 We usually associate flies with dirty places or decomposed matter.
 The truth is that flies rub their legs to remove particles that may have accumulated on them.
 In other words, they remove the dirt that has adhered.
-Their extremities are not completely smooth, on the contrary, the surface of their legs is similar to a bristle.
+Their extremities are not completely smooth; on the contrary, the surface of their legs is similar to a bristle.
 When they rub them together, it facilitates their cleaning.
-Flies not only clean their legs, they also clean their head and antennae.
+Flies not only clean their legs, but they also clean their head and antennae.

 Depending on the species, flies can feed on plants, blood, decaying animal remains, human waste, and even other insects.
 For instance: